MiraTherm/miratherm-radiator-thermostat-documentation/software/architecture/README.md

 ### Application Layer (Tasks)
 The software is divided into specific FreeRTOS tasks, each responsible for distinct domain logic:

 **SystemTask**: Acts as the central coordinator.
 It manages the high-level state machine, coordinates transitions between operational modes, and assigns target temperatures.
-Therefore it commmunicates with other tasks using events (e.g., `EVT_ADAPT_REQ`, `EVT_ADAPT_END`, `ENT_INST_REQ`), reads configurations from `ConfigMutex`, and writes current system state to `SystemStateMutex`.
+Therefore, it communicates with other tasks using events (e.g., `EVT_ADAPT_REQ`, `EVT_ADAPT_END`, `ENT_INST_REQ`), reads configurations from `ConfigMutex`, and writes current system state to `SystemStateMutex`.

-**InputTask**: Interprets hardware signals from the rotary encoder and push buttons, converting interrupts and GPIO states into logical input events (e.g., `EVT_MENU_BTN`, `EVT_CTRL_WHEEL_DELTA`) and sends them to `ViewPresenterTask`.
+**InputTask**: Interprets hardware signals from the rotary encoder and push buttons, converting interrupts and GPIO states into logical input events (e.g., `EVT_MENU_BTN`, `EVT_CTRL_WHEEL_DELTA`) and sends them to the `ViewPresenterTask`.

 **ViewPresenterTask**: Manages the User Interface.
 It utilizes the LVGL library for rendering, handles routing of manual commands from the `InputTask`, and presents the system state to the user.
-Therefore it writes to `ConfigMutex`, reads from `SystemStateMutex`, and sends command events to `SystemTask`.
+Therefore, it writes to `ConfigMutex`, reads from `SystemStateMutex`, and sends command events to `SystemTask`.

 **SensorTask**: Periodically reads raw data from hardware sensors (e.g., temperature), converts them to internally used units (e.g., raw data to °C in float), and updates the shared `SystemStateMutex`.

-**ControlTask**: Executes the control loop and receives related values (e.g., current temperature and target temperature from `SystemStateMutex`) The calculation of the temperature setpoint currently mocked as a praceholder for future control algorithms integration.
+**ControlTask**: Executes the control loop and receives related values (e.g., current temperature and target temperature) from `SystemStateMutex`.
+The calculation of the temperature setpoint is currently mocked as a placeholder for future control algorithms integration.

 **MaintenanceTask**: Handles command events from `SystemTask` for non-standard operations such as valve adaptation (calibration) and descaling routines.
-Moreover it sets fully opened (`EVT_OPEN_STATE` 100%) or fully closed (`EVT_CLOSED_STATE` 0%) positions.
-Therefore it interacts with the `ControlTask` to stop the control loop and use `ValveFacade` to move the valve to specific positions as part of these procedures.
+Moreover, it sets fully opened (`EVT_OPEN_STATE` 100%) or fully closed (`EVT_CLOSED_STATE` 0%) positions.
+Therefore, it interacts with the `ControlTask` to stop the control loop and use `ValveFacade` to move the valve to specific positions as part of these procedures.

 **StorageTask**: Manages non-volatile memory interaction, ensuring configuration data is saved to the internal Flash via an EEPROM emulation layer.
 It clears saved data upon receiving `EVT_CFG_RST_REQ` during factory reset routine.